Marcus Turner (American football)

-Marcus Jared Turner (born January 13, 1966) is an American former professional football cornerback in the National Football League (NFL).
-He was selected by the Kansas City Chiefs in the 11th round of the 1989 NFL draft with the 283rd overall pick.
+Marcus Jared Turner (born January 13, 1966) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the UCLA Bruins and was selected by the Kansas City Chiefs in the 11th round of the 1989 NFL draft with the 283rd overall pick.
 He played seven seasons for the Phoenix Cardinals and New York Jets.

 Turner attended Jordan High School, in Long Beach, California.